Caesar Salad Dressing (Low Calorie) (1 Tbsp)

 How to consume caesar salad dressing (low calorie) without glucose spikes

-Include grilled chicken or turkey to your salad.
-Protein can help slow down the absorption of sugars into the bloodstream.
+Add ingredients like chickpeas, lentils, or a small serving of quinoa to your salad.
+These foods can help slow down the absorption of sugar into your bloodstream.

 Stay Hydrated